jsr6720/jsr6720.github.io/_posts/2017-02-20-bringing-up-boys.md

 ## My Review 1/5

 Disclaimer.
-I abandoned book after 5 chapters.<br/><br/>What in principle looks like a book about raising boys in today's society spent far too much time admonishing the problems and far too little giving practical advice.
+I abandoned book after 5 chapters.

+What in principle looks like a book about raising boys in today's society spent far too much time admonishing the problems and far too little giving practical advice.
 Much preferred [book:Active Parenting Now: For Parents of Children Ages 5 to 12|1343214] and [book:Boundaries with Kids|104887] to this work.

 ### Date Read
 2017/02/20